What is Supplemental Instruction?

 Originally designed to support minority students in the health sciences, SI has grown into an internationally renowned academic assistance program for all students.

 SI was brought to MSJC -- MVC in the Fall 2006 semester and later expanded to MSJC -- SJC in the Fall 2007 semester.

-Since the Fall 2006 semester, the MSJC SI program has generated over 30,000 student contact (support) hours!
+Since the Spring 2020 semester, the MSJC SI program has generated over 134,000 student contact (support) hours!

-For more information about the MSJC SI Program, please click the links under the heading "Results and Presentations".
+For more information about the MSJC SI Program, please contact Kathalena Rios at email@example.com.

 SI Classes are selected on a semester-by-semester basis.
-Classes to be supported are determined by historical school data (low success/high attrition rates) and by type of funding.
-A list of SI Classes is posted in the LRC and also in the counseling office.
+Classes to be supported are determined by historical school data (low success/high attrition rates).
 Please see the SI Lineup for more information.